Edit Blog Post

 There is evidence of an original castle dating back to the 4th century.
 The current ruin is the result of a fire in 1692, but still sits above Bernkastel-Kues as an important reminder, and has a restaurant onsite now.

 After Tim picked us up from the Frankfurt Hahn Airport last night, he suggested we go to a town on the Moselle River for dinner.
 I’ve never heard of Bernkastel-Kues before, but dinner was dinner and we would arrive home too late to bother eating.
-We wound our way along dark roads in the forests, and after passing through a long illuminated tunnel, we arrived at our destination.
+We wound our way along dark roads in the Black Forest, and after passing through a long illuminated tunnel, we arrived at our destination.

 It was magical.
 I won‘t describe it but it really was as you’d expect a classic german village to be.
 Check out the pics.
 We parked by the Moselle River in a large car park that is located where the original railway used to be.
 The walk up through the town square passed immaculate restored buildings, with dark exposed timber framing highlighting the brightly coloured walls and slate roofs.
 After some directions from a bar owner, we called into a busy restaurant for a schnitzel and strudel.

 A familiar loud accent came from the next table as an Australian woman in her 30’s - I think - berated her husband for some indiscretion or oversight he committed.
-It seemed he was being given some much needed guidance, as she pointed her
+It seemed he was being given some much needed guidance, as she pointed

 This building overlooks the River Moselle, on what was originally the Bernkastel side, until 1905 when Kues and Bernkastel amalgated and came under the control of one authority.

-finger and bobbed her head like a chook eating wheat, in a very ‘Kath and Kim’ tone. ( If that reference means nothing to you, it relates to an Australian self deprecating comedy show: Google it for a laugh.)
+her finger and bobbed her head like a chook eating wheat, in a very ‘Kath and Kim’ tone. ( If that reference means nothing to you, it relates to an Australian self deprecating comedy show: Google it for a laugh.)

 We spoke very quietly, after I had one warning, as we didn’t want to be drawn into a conversation with them.
 I often don’t realise the volume of my own voice as I’m half deaf; that’s my excuse anyway.
 Dinner was authentic and delicious.